- How do I enable the gamification feature?

 How do I add a mission?

-Press the + Add Mission button in the top left corner.
+- Press the + Add Mission button in the top left corner and a pop up box will appear.

 Press End in the top right corner to finish editing.